Westport Strangulation Lawyer

 Under Connecticut General Statutes (C.G.S.) §53a-64cc, if someone “recklessly” restricts another person’s ability to breathe or cuts off circulation by holding them by the neck or throat or by blocking their nose or mouth, then that person may be found guilty of strangulation in the third degree.

-Third-degree strangulation is considered a Class A misdemeanor punishable by up to one year in jail, a fine of up to $2,000.00, and/or a period of up to 2 years probation.
+As a Westport attorney could attest, third-degree strangulation is considered a Class A misdemeanor punishable by up to one year in jail, a fine of up to $2,000.00, and/or a period of up to 2 years probation.

 What is Strangulation in the Second-Degree and What are the Penalties?